Founded in United Kingdom

 Navigating Tax and Social Security Obligations

-For instance, non-habitual residents (NHR), which may include Tech Visa holders and third country national professionals, can benefit from a special tax regime that offers a flat income tax rate of 20% for certain professions and tax exemption on foreign-source income, under certain conditions.
-This can significantly lower the tax burden, making Portugal an even more attractive destination for tech professionals.
+For new Tech Visa holders, a new tax regime offers a flat 20% income tax rate on high-value activities with limited foreign income exemptions This can significantly lower the tax burden, making Portugal an even more attractive destination for tech professionals.

 Tax Regime for Tech Visa Holders